pmem/pmdk/doc/pmempool-check.1.md

 Create backup of a pool file before executing.
 Terminate if it is *not* possible to create a backup file.
 This option requires **-r** option.

+`-a, --advanced`

+Perform advanced repairs.
+This option enables more aggressive steps in attempts to repair a pool.
+This option requires `-r, --repair`.

 `-q, --quiet`

 Be quiet and don't print any messages.